mu-editor/mu/docs/modes.rst

 selected by the user).
 A good example of such a "transitional" mode is the Python 3 debugger, which can only be accessed from the standard Python 3 mode.

-Mu contains the following modes, although it is very easy to add more.
+Mu contains the following modes, although it is very easy to add more (the images below are used with permission, see :doc:`copyright`).

 Adafruit Mode
 +++++++++++++